river-now/river/internal/site/backend/__static/markdown/docs.md

   return res.json();
 });

-// Use with props - data guaranteed export function Home(props: RouteProps<"/_index">) {
+// Use with props from matching route -- data guaranteed export function Home(props: RouteProps<"/_index">) {
   const clientData = useClientData(props); // Never undefined
   return <div>{clientData}</div>;
 }

-// Use without props - may be undefined function OtherComponent() {
+// Use without props -- may be undefined function OtherComponent() {
   const clientData = useClientData(); // May be undefined if (!clientData) return null;